asvd/jailed/README.md

 - A Node.js subprocess is created by the Jailed library;

-- the subprocess (down)loads the file containing an untrusted code as a string (or, in case of `DynamicPlugin`, uses a string containing the code)
+- the subprocess (down)loads the file containing an untrusted code as a string (or, in case of `DynamicPlugin`, simply uses the provided string with code)

 - then `"use strict";` is appended to the head of that code (in order to prevent breaking the sandbox using `arguments.callee.caller`);